Offering help to those accused of theft, burglary, larceny, shoplifting or retail fraud

 - Should I hire an attorney, even if it is a minor theft offense?

-- If I am charged with petty theft, should I represent myself?
+- If I am charged with shoplifting, should I represent myself?

 These and many more questions are answered by attorneys at our law firm.
 No matter your situation, we encourage you to contact our office to schedule a consultation.